 Survivorship – Living Through and Beyond Breast Cancer

-Many people think receiving treatment is the most harrowing part of a cancer diagnosis.
+Many people think receiving treatment is the most harrowing part of a breast cancer diagnosis.
 But for Arpi, the most challenging—and ultimately, rewarding—part was becoming a cancer survivor.

-For Arpi, being a survivor meant navigating the toll cancer took on her, including working through sexual intimacy issues, becoming post-menopausal and managing those symptoms, and dealing with the potential for cancer recurrence.
+For Arpi, being a beast cancer survivor meant navigating the toll cancer took on her, including working through sexual intimacy issues, becoming post-menopausal and managing those symptoms, and dealing with the potential for cancer recurrence.

 “Survivorship was so much more than what I was prepared for.
 I assumed that I would just go back to my normal life and everything would be fine.
 However, that wasn’t the case.”